openzipkin/zipkin/zipkin-lens/README.md

 Zipkin Lens design includes facets of old and new designs.
 Here are some notable new aspects borrowed or adapted from others.

+### Overall Design
+Zipkin Lens was originally an internal Ui to LINE called IMON.
+One driving feature was to allow site-specific tags like "Phase" and "Instance Id" to be choices for trace queries.
+The Ui was originally matching color schemes of other tools like Grafana and fit in with the Observability ecosystem of LINE engineering.
+IMON was created by Igarashi Takuma and Huy Do who later contributed it as the initial version of Zipkin Lens.

 ### Trace Mini Map
 The original Zipkin UI trace detail screen had a Zoom feature which is helpful for looking at nuance in a large trace by expanding the